“Com_Pute” by Marc-André Doré & Nicolas Pelletier.

-“Play the [b]ug, destroy the [c]omputer. [… D]estroy every component in your path!
-But watch out, you don’t wanna run out of memory or even make a power surge.
+“Play the [bug], destroy the [computer]. […] [Destroy] every component in your path!
+But watch out, you [do not want to] run out of memory or even make a power surge.
 Who knows what a little dragonfly can do to a computer nowadays.
-Watch out for the new generation of CPU, it can destroy you!”
+Watch out for the new generation of [central processing units], [they] can destroy you!”

 Crushing the internal speaker?
 A sequence of beeping noises will be added to the background music.
 Eliminating the clock?
-Congratulations, now you are not able to see how long you played anymore.
-While these are mostly audiovisual feedbacks, there are more in store.
-For example, if you knock out all the RAM sticks of the machine, it is an instant game over.
-So you can not just carelessly shoot around without taking a look at the actual status.
+Congratulations, now you no longer are able to see how long you already played “Com_Pute”.
+While these are mostly audiovisual gimmicks, there is more in store.
+For example, if you knock out all the memory sticks of the machine, it is an instant game over.
+So you cannot just carelessly shoot around without taking a look at the actual status.

 In my opinion, “Com_Pute” has an enormous potential to be created into something bigger.
 It is easy to imagine even more side effects of the attacks, like shooting at the graphics card could result in more glitches or at least in a darker area.
 But even now as a jam submission it already is a juicy mix between the shooter and metagame genres, which rewards the spirit of discovery of its players with various endings.
 And who knows – maybe you can even get to the boss battle?
 [PLAY]